 Timeline of Walter Savage Landor:

-1805: Landor inherited the family property of Ipsley Court and sold it to buy Llanthony Abbey in Wales
+1805: Landor inherits the family property of Ipsley Court and sold it to buy Llanthony Abbey in Wales

-1808: He fought as a volunteer in Spain in the war of liberation against Napoleon using his family’s wealth to subsidise his campaign.
+1808: He fights as a volunteer in Spain in the war of liberation against Napoleon using his family’s wealth to subsidise his campaign.

 1811: He marries Julia Thuiller, a 17 year old and goes into exile in Italy after being sued for libel.

-1824: Whilst in Florence he was also threatened with expulsion for being insulting to the local police force and for writing anti-Italian material in his work “Imaginary Conversations of Literary Men and Statesmen.”
+1824: Whilst in Florence he is also threatened with expulsion for being insulting to the local police force and for writing anti-Italian material in his work “Imaginary Conversations of Literary Men and Statesmen.”

-1834: Landor quarrelled with and left his wife and four children and returned to England to live in Bath.
+1834: Landor quarrels with and leaves his wife and four children and returns to England to live in Bath.

-1836: Wrote “Pericles and Aspasia”, a series of imaginary letters conjuring up Ancient Athens.
+1836: He writes “Pericles and Aspasia”, a series of imaginary letters conjuring up Ancient Athens.
 Charles Dickens was to base his character of Boythorn in “Bleak House” on Landor.

 1837: Publication of “The Pentameron and Pentalogia” a dialogue between Petrarch and Bocaccio.